DevMountain/react-1-afternoon/README.md

 ### Summary

 Now that our topic components are created and we know they are exported and imported correctly, let's remove the `<p>` elements and start focusing on the functionality of each topic.
+In the following steps it's important to understand that there is more than one way to solve a toy problem, if your solution doesn't match mine that's okay.
 In this step we'll start with the first topic: `EvenAndOdd`.

 ### Instructions